The-Strategy-Unit/nhp_mitigator_comparisons_app/inst/app/text/about_distributions.md

 Use these to compare the focal scheme's response against an amalgam of all other schemes' responses.

-NB, point-estimates (prediction intervals with the same low and high values) are removed from when constructing these distributions.
+NB, point-estimates (prediction intervals with the same low and high values) are removed from the data when constructing these distributions.

 #### Structure